zesk/zesk/docs/zesk-naming.md

 > PHP "magic" methods like `__toString`, `__callStatic`, obviously should be named using the PHP convention, as they will be
 > inoperative using the Zesk method convention `__to_string`, '__call_static'

+And yes, we're aware that this naming convention breaks [PSR-1](https://www.php-fig.org/psr/psr-1/), however, this code has been evolving since 2003, so there.

 ## Hooks